Adaptive Layerwise Perturbation: Unifying Off-Policy Corrections for LLM RL: Introduction

 Both our theoretical and empirical findings show that ALP significantly improves robustness and final performance.
 In summary, our contributions are three-fold: \begin{enumerate} \item \textbf{General off-policy correction.} We propose ALP, which unifies staleness of training policies and training--inference mismatch into a single ratio of the updated and inference policies.
 ALP is simple and efficient to implement and avoids the over-truncation and multi-threshold tuning required by prior two-ratio approaches. \item \textbf{Theory: smoother geometry and bounded discrepancy.} We prove that with adaptive layerwise perturbation, KL divergence between the updated and inference distribution is bounded when \( \sigma^2 \) matches or exceeds the norm of the bias for the inference distribution from the training engine.
 This increases the probability that policy updates stay within a trust region and yields stable improvement.
-We further connect perturbation to loss smoothing, mitigating attraction to sharp, brittle optima. \item \textbf{Experiments: stability, performance, and ablations.} Across single-turn and multi-turn agentic reasoning tasks, ALP improves stability and consistently outperforms MIS and Bypass.
+We further connect perturbation to loss smoothing, mitigating attraction to sharp, brittle optima. \item \textbf{Experiments: stability, performance, and ablations.} Across single-turn and multi-turn agentic reasoning tasks, ALP consistently outperforms MIS and Bypass by keeping more stable KL divergence and avoiding early plateau.
 We further show that ALP reduces off-policy mismatch and exhibits more stable optimization dynamics, consistent with improved exploration and robustness.
 Ablations further reveal that perturbing \emph{all layers} is most effective, and in partial settings, perturbations closer to lower layers tend to perform better than those restricted to upper layers. \end{enumerate}

-\section{Related Works}
+\subsection{Related Works}

-\paragraph{Off-policy} Off-policy optimization is a challenging setting in reinforcement learning.
-Trust Region Policy Optimization (TRPO) \citep{schulman2015trust} shows that when the KL-divergence is updated and the behavior policy is bounded, policy improvement is guaranteed.
-PPO \citep{schulman2017proximal} further simplifies the optimization by proposing a surrogate clipping method.
-The off-policy issue becomes more severe in LLM reasoning tasks, especially in long CoT and multi-turn settings.
-To trade-off the bias and balance for importance ratios, sequence-level importance ratios \citep{zheng2025group} and more stringent masking \citep{li2025trust} are developed to stabilize training.
-Moreover, the quantization and batching issues in the inference engine make the off-policy unavoidable.
-Recent works \citep{yao2025rollouttrainingmismatch,li_rl_collapse} correct the distribution by multiplying another importance ratio $\pi^{\train}_{\theta_\old}/\pi^{\infer}_{\theta_\old}$ and clipping or masking the outliers.